Zev Buffman: Life and career

+In 1986 he had discussions with Miami Arena leader Rick Horrow, former NBA star Billy Cunningham and Carnival Cruise Lines owner Ted Arison to create an NBA Basketball franchise.
+In 1987, the franchise for the Miami Heat was awarded and in 1988, Buffman became the founding general partner of the Miami Heat with Ted Arison.
+Buffman also helped with the fundraising efforts to build the Miami Arena, where the Heat played until 1999.
+With his involvement in Miami Heat and the death of his father Mordecai, he decided to make his sabbatical from New York theater permanent.

+In 1987, Buffman-Pace acquired the Tampa Bay Performing Arts Center in Tampa, Florida and also the Chicago Theater.

+During the 1970s and early 1980s, he launched the "Zev Bufman Broadway Series" in Fort Lauderdale, St. Petersburg (Bayfront Center), Palm Beach, Orlando, Jacksonville, Norfolk, New Orleans and Chicago.

+In 1988 Buffman-Pace sold the Chicago Theater to Donjo Medlevine and Buffman sold the Zev Bufman Theater Partnership to Pace Theatrical, who took over the Florida theater circuit of six theatres and 75,000 subscribers.
+Buffman decided to withdraw from the theatrical industry to pursue sports and amphitheater development.

+From 1967 to 1995, Buffman produced shows as owner of Buffman Entertainment and Sports.
+He also produced film, television and cast recordings of Broadway shows under his company, Zev Buffman Entertainment, Inc.

 In the 1990s, Buffman began a new partnership with Wayne Huizenga of Blockbuster Video to become a major player in the concert business.
 As the President/CEO he planned, built and oversaw four new 20,000-seat outdoor amphitheaters in Phoenix, Southern California, Charlotte and West Palm Beach.
 The venues were sold to SFX in 1997.

 In 2003, Buffman became CEO of RiverPark Center in Owensboro, Kentucky.
 While there, he founded the International Mystery Writers' Festival.

 In 2011, Buffman was named the President & CEO of Ruth Eckerd Hall, Inc., a performing arts venue in Clearwater, Florida that also operates the Nancy and David Bilheimer Capitol Theatre.
 He collaborated with the city on the renovation of this historic theater in downtown Clearwater, which reopened in December, 2013.
 Ruth Eckerd Hall, Inc. also produced concerts for the Major League Baseball team the Tampa Bay Rays, and other organizations and events throughout the United States.
 Buffman retired in October 2018.